Published on 25 Aug 06

 Developments in GST and property continue to be a major focus for practitioners.
 This paper highlights the key issues currently facing property developers, both large and small, including:

-- the margin scheme debacle - what the ATO’s draft rulings really mean for you and an insight into recent disputes
+- the margin scheme debacle - what the ATO’s draft rulings really mean and an insight into recent disputes

-- what the Marana Holdings decision means to the sale of serviced apartments, resorts, holiday houses and retirement villages
+- what the Government’s announced changes mean to the sale of serviced apartments, resorts, holiday houses and retirement villages

-- property developments - determining when are you required to be registered for GST, and when can you deregister.
+- property developments - case studies illustrating whether you are required to be registered for GST and when you can deregister.